hoodoer/JS-Tap/README.md

 You can toggle on **Repeat Payload** and the payload will be tasked for each client when they send an update to the JS-Tap server.
 Remember, the rate that a client checks for custom payload tasks is variable, and that rate can be changed in the main JS-Tap payload configuration.
 That rate can be changed with a custom payload. <br>

+The **Clear All Jobs** button in the custom payload UI will delete all custom payload jobs from the queue for all clients and resets the auto/repeat run toggles. <br>

 To run a payload on a single client user the **Run Payload** button on the specific client you wish to run it on, and then hit the run button for the specific payload you wish to use.
 You can also set **Repeat Payload** on individual clients.